evs-chris/raport/Operators.md

 <dl>
 <dt><code>(...(string, any)) => object</code></dt>
-<dd>Returns an object assembled from the arguments where each odd argument is a key and the subsequent event argument is its value.</dd>
+<dd>Returns an object assembled from the arguments where each odd argument is a key and the subsequent even argument is its value.</dd>
 <dd>e.g. <code>object(:key1 99 :key2 73)</code></dd>
 </dl>